Skip to main content

 • “I love what this game did, and all in just 2 short sittings making it replayable, for sure.”

-• “Despite having the potential to make more significant choices and diverging paths along the way, as a way to promote replayability, the game ultimately opts for a mostly streamlined main story that, no matter the choices, will end up in the same situations at the end of the day.”
+• “Despite having the potential to make more significant choices or diverging paths along the way to promote replayability, the game ultimately opts for a mostly streamlined main story that, no matter the choices, ends up in the same situations.”

 • character development

-• “There was 0 character development beyond your character deciding to keep his ability to use the mind palace, or continue to have his imaginary friend speak to him, and even that aspect isn't built to like there's any emotional consequences, for you or the main character.”
+• “There was zero character development beyond your character deciding to keep his ability to use the mind palace or continue to have his imaginary friend speak to him, and even that aspect isn't built to suggest any emotional consequences for you or the main character.”

 • “Twin Mirror involves your typical cast of characters, but unlike some other games, there's really very little NPC character development.”